-In 1849, the Lord of the Manor, Thomas Darton, financed the construction of Preston Charity School - a rather austere and plain brick building at what became known as School Lane.
-From 1850, this new edifice of education doubled as a school on weekdays and a makeshift church on Sundays.
+In 1849, Thomas Darton, financed the construction of Preston Charity School - a rather austere and plain brick building at what became known as School Lane.
+From 1850, this new edifice of education doubled as a school on weekdays and a make-shift church on Sundays.
 This was no doubt seen as a means of keeping contact with the mother-church, St Mary’s of Hitchin.
 It required a special licence to perform a divine service in the school room which was granted by George, Lord Bishop of Rochester on 27 June 1850.

 A newly-built Anglican church at Preston

 When the non-conformist Bunyan’s Chapel was opened in 1877 - a building specifically dedicated to worship - there was a reaction from the Anglican community.
 The religious ”census” of 1886 indicated that 36 of the 70 Preston families who had a religious preference were “Church”.
 Following an approach by the vicar of St Mary, land owner Ralston de Vins Pryor offered an acre of ground for the building of a new church and burial ground, provided enough funds could be raised to build it.